-Pair Networks Blog Web Hosting WordPress Security: Why These Permission Changes to WordPress Files and Directories Can Save Your Site
+Pair Networks Blog Web Hosting WordPress Security: How WordPress File Permissions Can Save Your Site

-WordPress Security: Why These Permission Changes to WordPress Files and Directories Can Save Your Site
+WordPress Security: How WordPress File Permissions Can Save Your Site

-WordPress Security: Why These Permission Changes to WordPress Files and Directories Can Save Your Site post thumbnail image
+WordPress Security: How WordPress File Permissions Can Save Your Site post thumbnail image

 WordPress is no exception.
 While the WordPress admin interface handles the web design and post creation, WordPress still consists of files on your web server.
 As such, your chosen file permissions still matter.